dotnet/standard/docs/governance/README.md

   everywhere.
 If that were the bar, we'd end up penalizing the common cases by excluding a concept just because there are some rare cases where this concept doesn't work or doesn't apply.

+* **Fundamental**.
+The standard is about foundational technologies.
+We want to avoid adding concepts that are often subject to changes because they deal with higher-level patterns and applications models.
+For that reason, dependency injection (DI) or object-relational mappers (ORM) aren't good candidates for the .NET Standard.

 * **Mature APIs**.
 APIs that are part of the .NET Standard can only be versioned when the standard itself is versioned.
 Thus, we generally only standardize